lincity-ng/lincity-ng/CONTRIBUTING.md

 The format of the LinCity-NG changelog is inspired by [keepachangelog.com]( https://keepachangelog.com).
-Whenever you contribute meaningfully to the project, write a short summary of what you changed in `CHANGELOG.md` under the "Unreleased" version header.
+Whenever you contribute meaningfully to the project, write changelog entry with a short summary of what you changed.

+To avoid git merge conflicts from everyone modifying the same `CHANGELOG.md` file.
+Instead of directly adding to the changelog, you will write your entry in a new file in the `CHANGELOG.d` directory.
+See [template.md]( CHANGELOG.d/template.md) for an example changelog entry file.
+After your PR is merged, as part of routine maintenance, I will compile all the entries from the `CHANGELOG.d` directory and add them to the main changelog.

 Changelog entries should be categorized into one of four sections:
 - **Gameplay** for changes affecting the game rules